google/koladata/docs/fundamentals.md

 ```

 Lists and dicts are used when itemid-attribute pair can have multiple values.
-Individual list values cannot be changed, while individual dict values can be
+Individual list elements cannot be changed, but lists can be only changed as
-updated.
-That is, dicts can be updated or enriched, but lists can be only
-changed as whole.
+whole.
+Individual dict key/value pairs can be updated.

 ```python
 x = kd.new()